 Appalachian Trail Hiking Gear & Planning

-I’m planning to hike part of the Appalachian Trail (AT) this summer.
+I’m planning to hike parts of the Appalachian Trail (AT) this summer.
 I am unsure at this point where I’ll start and stop, but it’ll be in NH / ME.
 My notes are below.
 This is mostly for my personal use but could be useful for others to see what I’m planning to bring for longer treks.
 I’ve hiked many parts of the Whites with my family, so I know the terrain and area well there.

 gear7-modified